Kidsgrove

-Kidsgrove is a town in the borough of Newcastle-under-Lyme, Staffordshire, England, on the Cheshire border.
+Kidsgrove is a town in the borough of Newcastle-under-Lyme, Staffordshire, England, on the border with Cheshire.
 It is part of the Potteries Urban Area, along with Stoke-on-Trent and Newcastle-under-Lyme.
 It has a population of 26,276 (2019 census).
 Most of the town is in the Kidsgrove ward, whilst the western part is in Ravenscliffe.